EZInput: A Cross-Environment Python Library for Easy UI Generation in Scientific Computing: Methods

 The YAML file structure employs a flat dictionary mapping parameter names to values, with additional metadata including timestamp of last save and parameter types for validation during loading.
 Example structure:

 {

 }

 Configuration loading occurs automatically when EZInput is initialized with a specified \texttt{params\_file} or when a default configuration file is detected.
 The library reads the YAML file using \texttt{yaml.safe\_load()}, validates parameter names against the current parameter specification, and pre-populates interface elements with saved values.
 Type checking ensures loaded values match expected parameter types, with automatic conversion attempted for compatible types (e.g., integer to float) and defaults applied for incompatible or missing values.
-This robust loading mechanism ensures configuration files remain valid even when parameter specifications evolve across code versions.
+This loading mechanism keeps configuration files valid even when parameter specifications change across code versions.

 Selective parameter memory through the \texttt{remember\_value} flag enables fine-grained control over persistence behavior.
 Parameters with \texttt{remember\_value=True} are included in saved configurations and automatically restored, opposedly parameters with \texttt{remember\_value=False} always revert to defaults.
 This distinction proves essential for workflows where certain parameters (such as file paths specific to individual runs) should not persist whereas others (such as algorithmic hyperparameters) typically remain constant.
 The implementation stores the \texttt{remember\_value} setting in the parameter registry, consulting it during both save and load operations.